MV Britannic (1929): Final voyages

 In November 1960 Cunard announced that it would transfer RMS Sylvania to its New York route to replace Britannic.
 On 25 November Britannic began her final eastbound crossing from New York via Cobh to Liverpool.
 Cunard marketed the voyage to Irish Americans wanting to spend Christmas in Ireland.
-She was due to reach Liverpool on 3 December.Britannic left Liverpool on 16 December 1960 and reached Inverkeithing on the Firth of Forth on 19 December to be scrapped.
+She reached Liverpool on 4 December, with 353 passengers aboard.Britannic left Liverpool on 16 December 1960 and reached Inverkeithing on the Firth of Forth on 19 December to be scrapped.
 Thos.
 W. Ward Ltd began to break her up in February 1961.
 She was fully scrapped by the end of 1961.

 Many of Britannic's interior fittings were auctioned off.
 Britannics bell is now an exhibit in Merseyside Maritime Museum, Liverpool.